-Typical applications in the field of cross-media (multimedia) integration include the following:
+Typical applications in the field of cross-media (multimedia) integration includes the following:

-- Association of scores and audio performance, with automatic synchronization. - Association of scores and video excerpts (showing details on execution) - Association of scores and other visualisations, such as musical summaries, sonagrams... - Hyperlinking (adding links to graphic symbols in scores) - Convergence with audio technologies (remix, spatialisation...) - Content-based queries, and web-based access to music (query by humming, query by example...) - Use of the score as a reference point for studies on expressive rendering (comparison of renderings from different performers), and use of score for expressive rendering using audio synthesis software.
+- Association of scores and audio performance, with automatic synchronization. - Association of scores and video excerpts (showing details on execution) - Association of scores and other visualisations, such as musical summaries, sonagrams... - Hyperlinking (adding links to graphic symbols in scores) - Convergence with audio technologies (remix, spatialisation...) - Content-based queries, and web-based access to music (query by humming, query by example...)

-"Expressive rendering" refers to the interpretation of a performer of a musical piece which generates musical expression.
-This process of understanding and interpreting a piece, deriving a performance plan, and expressing it musically, are the main focuses of the performance rendering systems.
-Association of scores and musical performance can actually be made manually, but in the case of a vector-graphics based score, an automatic process can be envisaged, in the near future for monophonic audio, and in a mid-term future for polyphonic music, with the progress of automatic voice separation.
-All these applications have direct application in the field of education as well as in the field of music practice.
+- Use of the score as a reference point for studies on expressive rendering (comparison of renderings from different performers), and use of score for expressive rendering using audio synthesis software

-For more details on cross-media integration, see the MUSICNETWORK deliverable 4.3.2, "multimedia standards for music coding"
+Association of scores and musical performance can actually be made manually, but in the case of a vectorgraphics based score, an automatic process can be envisaged, in the near future for monophonic audio, and in a mid-term future for polyphonic music, with the progress of automatic voice separation.
+Based on this All these applications have direct application in the field of education as well as in the field of music practice.
+For more details on cross-media integration, see the MUSICNETWORK deliverable 4.3.1, "multimedia standards for music coding"